 What ingredients do you need?

-You can put all kinds of thinly sliced veggies or other ingredients like tofu, egg, shrimp, or meat in these Vietnamese summer rolls.
+You can put all kinds of thinly sliced veggies or other ingredients like tofu, egg, shrimp, or meat in these Vietnamese salad rolls.

 - Rice paper wrappers